serverless-guru/sls-jest/doc/matchers/appsync.md

-# AppSync VTL templates
+# AppSync Mapping templates

-## The `vtlMappingTemplate()` helper
+A collection of matchers to test mapping templates.

-Use the `vtlMappingTemplate() helper function to specify the template and context values you are testing.
-It takes the following input parameters:
+Use the `vtlMappingTemplate` helper function with mapping template matchers.

 - `template`: A string representing the VTL template
 - `context`: The context to be injected into the template